Leukemia can refer to all cancers affecting the white blood cells. How the cancer spreads can depend on the type of leukemia and how aggressive it is.

 - painless, swollen lymph nodes (especially in the neck and armpits)

-- enlargement of the liver or spleen
+- enlarged liver or spleen

-- red spots on the skin (petechiae)
+- red spots on the skin, called petechiae

-- bleeding and bruising easily
+- bleeding easily and bruising easily

 - fever or chills